-Gilbert's disease is a common disorder passed down through families.
+Gilbert disease is a common disorder passed down through families.
 It affects the way bilirubin is processed by the liver, and causes the skin to take on a yellow color (jaundice).

-Note: In people with Gilbert's syndrome, jaundice typically appears during times of exertion, stress, and infection, or when they do not eat.
+In people with Gilbert disease, jaundice most often appears during times of exertion, stress, and infection, or when they do not eat.

-A genetic problem is associated with Gilbert's disease, but genetic testing is not needed.
+Gilbert disease is linked to a genetic problem, but genetic testing is not needed.

-No treatment is necessary for Gilbert's disease.
+No treatment is necessary for Gilbert disease.

-Jaundice may come and go throughout your life, especially during illnesses such as colds.
-It does not cause health problems, but it can confuse the results of tests for jaundice.
+Jaundice may come and go throughout life.
+It is more likely to appear during illnesses such as colds.
+It does not cause health problems.
+However, it can confuse the results of tests for jaundice.

 There are no known complications.

 When to Contact a Medical Professional

 Call your health care provider if you have jaundice or pain in the abdomen that does not go away.